Where is the list of required books and materials for each class?

 Where can the books and materials be obtained?

 You may usually purchase items from anywhere you prefer.
 For special-price, special-bundle, unique or obscure items, the Resources and Materials list will provide a recommended merchant.

 TPS makes extensive use of digital courseware.
 These online resources include downloadable e-textbooks along with multimedia learning resources and activities.
-These are usually not available to homeschoolers because they require licensed connection to a digital course on the textbook publisher’s server, and so the complete courseware is available only to schools.
-Where TPS integrates digital courseware into a course, the e-textbook and digital license will be included in the course fees and TPS will provide activation code or login information on the first day of class.
+These are usually not available to individual students because they require licensed connection to a digital course on the textbook publisher’s server, and so the complete courseware is available only to schools.
+Use of licensed courseware provides students updated media-rich textbook resources at lower costs with no shipping fees or delays.

 When may the books and materials be ordered?